Sonny Rollins: Early life

-Later life and career
+Career

 1949–1956

-After graduating from high school in 1948, Rollins began performing professionally; he made his first recordings in early 1949 as a sideman with the bebop singer Babs Gonzales (trombonist J. J. Johnson was the arranger of the group).
-Within the next few months, he began to make a name for himself, recording with Johnson and appearing under the leadership of pianist Bud Powell, alongside trumpeter Fats Navarro and drummer Roy Haynes, on a seminal "hard bop" session.
+After graduating from high school in 1948, Rollins began performing professionally; he made his first recordings in early 1949 as a sideman with the bebop singer Babs Gonzales (a group of which trombonist J. J. Johnson was the arranger).
+Within the next few months, Rollins began to make a name for himself, recording with Johnson and appearing under the leadership of pianist Bud Powell – alongside trumpeter Fats Navarro and drummer Roy Haynes – on a seminal hard bop session, the basis for recordings of Powell's compositions "Bouncing with Bud" and "Dance of the Infidels".

 In early 1950, Rollins was arrested for armed robbery and spent ten months in Rikers Island jail before being released on parole; in 1952, he was re-arrested for violating the terms of his parole by using heroin.
 Between 1951 and 1953, he recorded with Miles Davis, the Modern Jazz Quartet, Charlie Parker, and Thelonious Monk.
-A breakthrough arrived in 1954 when he recorded his famous compositions "Oleo", "Airegin", and "Doxy" with a quintet led by Davis that also featured pianist Horace Silver, Percy Heath, and Kenny Clarke.
+A breakthrough arrived in 1954, when Rollins recorded his famous compositions "Oleo", "Airegin", and "Doxy" with a quintet led by Davis that also featured pianist Horace Silver, bassist Percy Heath, and drummer Kenny Clarke.
 These recordings appear on the album Miles Davis with Sonny Rollins.
+In Sonny Rollins: The Definitive Musical Guide, Peter Niklas Wilson notes of the recording, "This probably represents a singular achievement for a musician officially hired as a sideman: he [Rollins] brings three compositions to a colleague's recording session, all three are recorded, and all three immediately become jazz standards."

 In 1955, Rollins entered the Federal Medical Center, Lexington.
 While there, he volunteered for then-experimental methadone therapy and was able to break his heroin habit, after which he lived for a time in Chicago, briefly rooming with the trumpeter Booker Little.
 Rollins initially feared sobriety would impair his musicianship, but then went on to greater success.

 Rollins briefly joined the Miles Davis Quintet in the summer of 1955.
-Later that year, he joined the Clifford Brown–Max Roach quintet; studio albums Clifford Brown and Max Roach at Basin Street and Sonny Rollins Plus 4 document his time in that band.
+Later that year, he joined the Clifford Brown–Max Roach quintet.
+The studio albums Clifford Brown and Max Roach at Basin Street and Sonny Rollins Plus 4 document his time in that band.
 After the deaths of Brown and band pianist Richie Powell in a June 1956 automobile accident, Rollins continued playing with Roach and began releasing albums under his own name on Prestige Records, Blue Note, Riverside, and the Los Angeles label Contemporary.